 Our Review ProcessOur reviews are based on extensive research and, when possible, hands-on testing.
 Each time you make a purchase through one of our independently-chosen links, we’ll receive a percentage of the proceeds.
 Read more about how we’re supported here.

-We’ve analyzed Smalls and graded it according to the We’re All About Cats standard, evaluating the brand on species-appropriateness, ingredient quality, product variety, price, customer experience, and recall history.
+We’ve analyzed Smalls and graded it according to the All About Cats standard, evaluating the brand on species-appropriateness, ingredient quality, product variety, price, customer experience, and recall history.
 Here’s how it rates in each of these six key areas.

 - Species-Appropriateness – 9/10

 - Ingredient Quality – 10/10